Bond-009/siderite/README.md

 ------------|-------
 Handshaking | Works
-Status      | Works, but sends no favicon and a dummy sample Login       | Works, but doesn't authentication the user Play        | Handles just enough packets to not crash
+Status      | Works, but sends no favicon and a dummy sample Login       | Works, but encryption seems borked
+Play        | Handles just enough packets to not crash

 [travis-ci-badge]: https://travis-ci.org/Bond-009/siderite.svg?branch=master